How to set up WooCommerce e-commerce in WordPress in 10 steps.

 There are a variety of types of certificates, but the simplest protection you can use is Let’s Encrypt.
 Let’s Encrypt is a project to strengthen security on the web and through donations from many of the world’s largest companies, they can issue SSL certificates free of charge.
 The only thing needed for you who use it is that your hosting partner has an automated solution to handle the process around this – but most respectable hosting partners today do.

 As a Startup, you do not always have that many customers.
 It may not matter very much if something goes crazy a little now and then, as long as the price is right and the solution works well enough.
-The focus here is on the fact that it is quick to change things in the solution and that it is cheap to change in it.
+The focus here is on the fact that it is quick to change things in the solution and that it is cheap to change it.
 What you want to look at here is a general supplier that you can grow with until you reach the next level.
 They want them to provide as stable a service as possible while having good support.
-Here we recommend Oderland web hosting or WPengine.
+Here we recommend WPengine.

-As a Sub-enterprise customer, you have probably been up and running for a while and turn over some money on your solution.
+As a Sub-enterprise customer, you have probably been up and running for a while and turned over some money on your solution.
 The challenges you face here are often about wanting to enter more markets or take the “next step”.
 It is now that things are starting to become important with things like that the e-commerce solution does not go down when you run a major campaign, that test environments are not public so that they are indexed by search engines, or maybe that when an update is run there is no possibility of the shopping cart / the cash register crashes by mistake.
 With performance optimizations and modern development principles (automated tests, construction jobs, version control, VPN, and more), you make sure that this does not happen.

 When you are at this level, we recommend Synotio WordPress hosting which is our solution where we have combined our 10 years as WordPress providers.
 Here we take total responsibility for the webshop being up and running, we guarantee this with the fine (refund obligation).